 Why Grip Strength is Important

-As humans, we have had the pleasure to evolve with opposable thumbs, allowing us to grab, rip, and carry great loads.
+Your hands allow you to grab, rip, and carry great loads.
 When looking for maximal strength and even power output, your grip can play a critical role in neuromuscular activity and muscular contraction.
-When we grab an object forcefully, the nervous system receives a signal from the motor neurons in the hand, forearms, and up the body, reciprocating in greater voluntary muscle contractions.
+When you grab an object forcefully, the nervous system receives a signal from the motor neurons in the hand and forearms, resulting in greater voluntary muscle contractions.

-Individuals who struggle with holding onto a barbell during deadlifts or snatches, pull-ups, or even grip-intensive training sessions can benefit immensely from some grip-specific training.
-With improvements in grip strength, lifters will set up better, contract harder, and stay stronger throughout a lift.
+Individuals who struggle with holding onto a barbell during snatches, pull-ups, or even grip-intensive training sessions can benefit immensely from some grip-specific training.
+With improvements in grip strength, you can set up better, contract harder, and stay stronger throughout a lift.

 How to Train Your Grip